Kafkamorph/DOA-Mapper/README.md

 For a long time, I did.
 Only the alliance I was in had access, and only certain members, not all.

-Recently, I had FOUR stuck marches and messaged support.
+Recently, I had FOUR stuck marches and messaged support immediately, as this severely affects my gameplay.
-Again, no reply.
+After almost a week, no reply.
 This was too much, and I went to the forum.
 Trying for them to move their lazy ass and do something.
 They didn't.
 I started getting pissed.